This post may contain affiliate links. Please read our disclosure policy.

 Want to make them ahead?
 Try parbaking

-To prep rolls in advance, bake the shaped rolls at 300°F for about 15 minutes—just until puffed and set but not browned.
+To prep rolls in advance, bake the shaped rolls at 300°F for 15 minutes to 20 minutes—just until puffed and set but not browned.
 Cool completely, then freeze.
+They may sink a bit as they cool.
 When ready to serve, defrost at room temp, then finish baking at 375°F until golden and fully cooked (190°F inside).
 This method gives you fresh-baked rolls in less time.

 Dairy free